gapotchenko/adhoc-file-signer/docs/guides/getting-started/windows/README.md

 Adhoc File Signer Server from anywhere.

-After installing and configuring Tailscale on your server, `tailscale` CLI utility becomes available.
-You can use it to establish a funnel for the local port 3205 (the port where `adhoc-sign-server` listens for incoming HTTP requests):
+After installing and configuring Tailscale on your server, `tailscale` CLI utility can be used to establish a funnel for the local port 3205 (the port where `adhoc-sign-server` listens for incoming HTTP requests):